 increase enrollment of our undergraduate student population, the Office of Housing, Residence Life &

 Greek Life does not currently manage an on-campus housing program for graduate and professional

 The Triangle Towers, operated by the CWRU Office of Commercial Development, is the premier graduate and professional student housing facility on campus.
 The Triangle is situated in the heart of University Circle, at the corner of Mayfield Road and Euclid Avenue offering easy access to all CWRU graduate and professional schools, University Hospitals, and the Cleveland Clinic.

 Office of Property Management

 The university also owns and operates a number of other apartment buildings near campus.
 Interested students can contact the Office of Real Estate and Property Management at 216.754.RENT for information and availability.

-Students wishing to live in a diverse, cooperative environment may also be interested in the Steiner House Cooperative (Steiner House requires an application for membership and is not associated with Case or the Office of Housing, Residence Life & Greek Life.)
+Students wishing to live in a diverse, cooperative environment may also be interested in the Steiner House Cooperative (Steiner House requires an application for membership and is not associated with CWRU or the Office of Housing, Residence Life & Greek Life.)

 The Office of Housing, Residence Life & Greek Life hosts our Off-Campus Housing Listing Service .
 The service contains apartment and housing listings in the community that are located within a short distance from campus.